htruong/somebar/README.md

-# Stripbar: IoT LED Strip realization of AnyBar
+# Stripbar: Colorful dots for your computer

+Introducing Stripbar - Simple indicator for NeoPixel strips.

 Stripbar is a small indicator for your computer that does one simple thing: it displays colored dots.
 What the dot means and when to change it is up to you.

-Introducing Stripbar - Simple indicator for NeoPixel on Arduino.
+Powered by Arduino.
 Inspired by [AnyBar](https://github.com/tonsky/AnyBar).
-Beautifully made for you.
-With courage.

 ![LED strip](https://github.com/htruong/stripbar/raw/master/IMG_20161128_183947.jpg "LED strip")